Neill Austin: Outside politics

 Austin was a member of the Umawera School committee from 1956 to 1962.
 He was on the executive of the Umawera Settlers' Association, and chaired the group from 1960 to 1965.
 He was a member of the Waihou Memorial Church committee from 1968; Waihou is a locality west of Kaitaia.
 Austin was on the Auckland Provincial Executive of Federated Farmers from 1969 to 1975, and was president of the Bay of Islands branch of the group from 1970 to 1975.
 From 1971 to 1975, he was a member of the Council of the Dominion Dairy Section of Federated Farmers.

 Political career

-He represented the Hobson electorate from 1975 to 1978, and then the Bay of Islands electorate from 1978 to 1987, when he retired and was replaced by John Carter.
+He represented the Hobson electorate from 1975 to 1978, and then the Bay of Islands electorate from 1978.

 During his time at Parliament he was known by his nickname "Old Blackberry" for successfully lobbying for public funding for farmers to eradicate the spread of wild blackberry which had become a noxious weed.